OmarAdel777/AutomatedAveragefiles/README.md

-# AutomatedAveragefiles # Excel Column Averages App
+# Excel Column Averages App

 This is a Streamlit app that calculates and displays averages from Excel files within a specified folder.
 It allows you to calculate averages of a specified column and optionally a specific cell within a row.